 COVID-19 has had a significant impact on the economy, leaving millions in our country jobless.
-In an effort to help ease this financial burden, the IRS will soon be sending economic impact payments (also known as “stimulus checks”) of up to $1,200 per individual as part of a $2 trillion stimulus package.
+Economic impact payments (also known as “stimulus checks”) are one way officials have considered to ease this financial burden.
 While this is great news for those suffering financially, this has also created new opportunities for criminals to take advantage of unsuspecting victims.
 Here are a few tactics to be aware of as we navigate this uncharted territory.

 Identity thieves often acquire personal or financial information from the dark web, then use what is called “spoofing” to call you from a number that appears to be your bank or other familiar number.
 At this point, they request the missing pieces of information they need to access your accounts.
 This ploy has already become more common as news of these payments have become common knowledge and most of us are eager to receive these distributions.
 The most important thing to remember here is that neither your bank nor the IRS will ever contact you to request personal information.
 They already have it!